 Pretty in day-time, the flowers announce a strong nocturnal presence via their fragrance.
 Moths being important night-time pollinators, are well served by this.
 They presumably find the other, darker coloured flower forms of this plant by following the scent equally well as bees do colours and shapes.
 Otherwise those flowers might have disappeared from not matching the pale ones in the survival stakes.
 The short green flower bracts are notable around the corolla tube bases.

 Linnaeus wasn’t sure as to where this plant fitted into the plant family tree, hence this specific name.
-Even the greatest don’t know everything; the network of collective, accumulative effort being the strength in knowledge.
-Knowledge grows best when people communicate and collaborate across social borders.
-Conflict makes spying necessary (www.phillipskop.co.za).
+Even the greatest don’t know everything; the network of collective effort accumulates the knowledge.
+Knowledge grows best when people communicate, share and collaborate across borders.
+Conflict and barriers invite spying (www.phillipskop.co.za).